-French electro duo Polo & Pan release first mixtape ‘Home Sweet Home’22 May 2020
+French electro duo Polo & Pan release new EP ‘Feel Good’ via Caroline International22 May 2020

-The globe-spinning adventures of Polo & Pan were sparked into life when producers Armand-Delille and Grynszpan met on the mirrored dance-floor of era-defining, hedonistic (and now sadly shuttered) Paris nightspot Le Baron, where both were at the time resident DJs.
-Assuming a new soubriquet morphing their previous DJ aliases Polocorp and Peter Pan into one, Polo & Pan embarked onto a turbo-charged path to worldwide success over the course of their three EPs and debut album issued to date.
+The globe-spinning adventures of Polo & Pan were sparked when producers Armand-Delille and Grynszpan met back in 2012 on the mirrored dance-floor of era-defining Paris nightspot Le Baron, where both were at the time resident DJs.
+Assuming a new soubriquet morphing their previous DJ aliases Polocorp and Peter Pan, Polo & Pan embarked onto a turbo-charged path to success over the course of their three EPs and debut album issued to date.

 PRAISE FOR POLO & PAN